 Tips for Weighted Blankets

-- Weighted Blankets can Cost More.
+1. Weighted Blankets Can Cost More.
 Because of its customizable features and specific manufacturing requests, weighted blankets can fetch double or even triple price compared to regular blankets.
-Some can cost as high as over 110.00 dollars.

-- Fabric Matters.
+2. Fabric Matters.
 A lot of manufacturers and small enterprise owners offer you choices of what your blanket can be made of.
-Standard options are cotton, flannel, fleece, and polyester.
-Some bizarre forms such as soft, and fluffy Minky fabrics are also available.
-If you want an anxiety weighted blanket, better select the type with a natural fiber like cotton.
+Standard options are cotton, flannel, fleece, and polyester, plus Minky fabrics - if you want ananxiety weighted blanket, better select the type with the material thats right for you.

-- Blankets come in Various Fillers.
-Weighted blankets such as anxiety blanket diy are filled with many different things.
+4. Blankets come In Various Fillers.
+Weighted blankets are filled with many different things.
 Among these are polypropylene pellets, river stones, rice, glass, beans, and sand.
 Each filler has its advantages and disadvantages.
-Whichever you choose, make sure you can conveniently wash or arrange your weighted blanket.
+We recommend selecting a blanket filled with fine glass beads for the most comfortable, even and relaxing rest.